12 killed after vans collide in south Mexico | International

 - Mexico

-Mexico City [Mexico], November 10 (ANI/Xinhua): At least 12 people were killed and three Honduran nationals were injured when two vans collided on a highway in the southern Mexican state of Chiapas, state authorities reported Tuesday.
-The accident occurred around 5 am local time on the Palenque-Playas de Catazaja Highway, after two Toyota Hiace vans crashed into each other and caught on fire, spokespersons for the state's Civil Protection agency told Xinhua.
+Chiapas [Mexico], November 10 (ANI/Xinhua): At least 12 people were killed and three Honduran nationals were injured when two vans collided on a highway in the southern Mexican state of Chiapas, state authorities reported Tuesday.
+The accident occurred around 5 a.m. local time on the Palenque-Playas de Catazaja Highway, after two Toyota Hiace vans crashed into each other and caught on fire, spokespersons for the state's Civil Protection agency told Xinhua.

 "In one of them, seven people were killed and in the other, five," according to a statement from the State Prosecutor's Office (FGE).
 "The bodies were transferred to the Forensic Medical Service (Semefo) for the autopsy in keeping with the law," the FGE said, adding "three injured people, of Honduran nationality, were transferred to Palenque's General Hospital."